redwoodjs/redwoodjs-com-archive/cookbook/Mocking_GraphQL_Storybook.md

 1. Storybook should be running, start it by running `yarn rw storybook`
 2. Have a Cell, Query, or Mutation that you would like to mock

-## Where to put mocked requests
+## Where to put mock-requests

-1. Mocked requests placed in a file ending with `.mock.js|ts` are automatically imported and become globally scoped, which means that they will be available in all of your stories.
+1. Mock-requests placed in a file ending with `.mock.js|ts` are automatically imported and become globally scoped, which means that they will be available in all of your stories.
-2. Mocked requests in a story will be locally scoped and will overwrite globally scoped mocks.
+2. Mock-requests in a story will be locally scoped and will overwrite globally scoped mocks.

 ## Mocking a Cell's Query